Somewhere to stay

 Avoid sleeping rough

 Don't sleep rough.
 Plenty of organisations can help you avoid this.
 Sleeping rough damages your health and exposes you to danger.
 Phone Shelter's hotline (0808 800 4444) to find an organisation that can help.
-If you absolutely feel you must:
+If you do get stuck out overnight:

-- Keep alert All rough sleepers are targets for assault and abuse, including young people, those new to being homeless, women, and young men and girls.
+- Keep alert Rough sleepers are targets for assault and abuse, and some people may offer to help and then abuse you.

 - Keep looking for help At this point in time, nothing matters more than getting off the streets.
 Go to every advice centre you can find, follow their advice and get off the streets.

 Homelessness is bad for you.
 It's hard to keep relationships or stay healthy.
 You are at high risk of financial or sexual exploitation.
 You run a big risk of health problems like infections, depression and drug and alcohol abuse.
 Aim to stop being homeless as soon as possible.

 My Experience: ‘I tried to avoid being homeless’